Plug in BC

 The CleanBC Go Electric Fleets program aims to support fleets in their transition to zero-emission vehicles by providing training, advisory services and financial support.

 Through the program, BC fleets can access rebates for ZEV readiness assessments, infrastructure assessments and upgrades as well as the purchase and installation of charging infrastructure to support the future of their fleets.
 For a limited time, eligible fleets can access enhanced rebates for the Go Electric Fleets program.

 Go Electric Fleets Program funding and technical support are restricted to fleets that are based in British Columbia and have taken the West Coast Electric Vehicle pledge at Express Lane level, or higher: Committing to at least 10% ZEVs for all new fleet vehicle procurement by 2025 and annually revisiting this pledge to consider a higher ZEV procurement goal.
 All BC-based fleets that have taken the pledge are considered as Go Electric Fleets Program participants.

 Details on the Plug in BC site: CleanBC Electric Fleets

-The Specialty Use Vehicle Incentive (SUVI) Program offers rebates on a electric motorcycles, low-speed vehicles, electric cargo bicycles (cargo-bikes), utility vehicles, and a variety of medium- and heavy-duty vehicles.
+This provincial program offers rebates on electric motorcycles, low-speed vehicles, electric cargo bicycles (cargo-bikes), utility vehicles, and a variety of medium- and heavy-duty vehicles.
 The vehicle rebate enables a purchaser or lessee of an eligible specialty-use vehicle to receive a post-purchase rebate.

-Learn more on the Plug in BC SUVI site.
+Learn more on the Plug in BC Go Electric Rebates site.

 Emotive: The Electric Vehicle Experience